Nathan-Wunschl/pitfloor/README.md

 ./main
 ```
 This will start the program!

+### Post Run
+I recommend opening up the database file, either in a desktop app or at [SQLite Viewer](https://inloop.github.io/sqlite-viewer/), and double checking any values that may be amiss, I designed the app to reapply all values in the albums table, so if there are any albums with an incorrect date, artist name, or album name, simply change them in the viewer, overwrite the database file to where it was originally, and rerun the script!

 ### Troubleshooting
 If you get any errors when the script starts running relating to "sqlite3" or the script finishes immediately, this is an issue with the paths in the json file.
 Please ensure that your system paths are completely correct and that there is a leading '/' (/users/nathan/test/)